davidbarone/parser/README.md

 fb      = :FOO,PLUS!,:BAR;
 fbb     = fb,PLUS!,BAZ;
 ```
-Here, for the 'fb' rule, we've removed the aliases, but kept the colon (read 'rename -> empty').
+Here, for the 'fb' rule, we've removed the aliases, but kept the colon (read as: 'rename to empty').
 By *not* providing a property name, instead of creating a node under fb, the objects get collapsed up the tree, so the new tree looks like this:
 ```
              fbb
               |